arhabhasan/movie_recommendation_project/README.md

 1. **Web Scraping:** Using BeautifulSoup to collect data.
 2. **Database Storage:** SQLite database for storing the scraped data.
 3. **Data Preprocessing:** Conducting EDA, cleaning data, and converting it into suitable formats using PySpark dataframes.
-4. **Predictive Modelling:** Utilizing K-Means clustering to create predictive models.
+4. **Predictive Modeling:** Utilizing K-Means clustering to create predictive models.
-5. **Deployment:** Deploying the application using Streamlit and localtunnel.
+5. **Deployment:** Deploying the application using Streamlit and Localtunnel.

 ### Files Needed to Run the Web App
 - `movies.db`